Shivkumar13/100-days-of-code/r1-log.md

 ### R1D5
 Added Create, Update, Delete Handlers to the REST API.
 Made use of Math/rand and strconv.
 I will be exploring on these topics when I will start to learn these individual libraries.

+### R1D6
+Learned about For statement in depth, explored For usage.